yrc42/Winter2019_notes/psci/psci2.md

 - **2 types of ethnic policy**: melting pot (discrimination/assimilation)
 - Salad bowl – (multiculturalism)
 - Case: apartheid in south Africa vs multicultural brazil.
 They have many similarities(economy, demographics, geopolitics).
 Both started as ineffective states.
 South Africa was much better at collecting taxes and providing public services.
-- Income tax collection require cooperation among the rich, and cooperation between rich and the poor.
+- Income tax collection require cooperation among the **rich**, and cooperation between **rich and the poor**.
+People are more willing to cooperate when they have a shared and **coherent** identity.

-- Cooperation relies on shared (coherent) identity, it unravels with conflicted identity
-  - Benefit of a coherent identity:
+### Benefit of a coherent identity:
-    - self interest: common identity heightens shared economic interests.
+  - **self interest**: common identity heightens shared economic interests.
 Individuals derive “psychic” benefits from status of their group.
-    - Altruism: Individuals are willing to sacrifice for members of their own group.
+  - **Altruism**: Individuals are willing to sacrifice for members of their own group.
-    - efficient: same language and culture makes coordination easier.
+  - **efficient**: same language and culture makes coordination easier.

 ### What makes an identity coherent?

 - Identity is a classification scheme – it serves to differentiate one group from another
 - **The principle of negation** states that for an identity to be meaningful, at least one individual must classify as not belonging.
 The more sharply outsiders are excluded, the more coherent the insiders’ shared identity.
 The more permissively outsiders are included, the less coherent the insiders’ shared identity.
 - Implication:
-  - A policy of salad bowl will weaken shared identities, intensify conflicting identities
+  - **A policy of salad bowl will weaken shared identities, intensify conflicting identities**
-  - A policy of melting pot will sharpen shared identity amongst elites and outcasts.
+  - **A policy of melting pot will sharpen shared identity amongst elites and outcasts.**

 #### Impact on public services/collective action/taxes

-- A policy of salad bowl will – weaken shared identity for every one. impede cooperation on collective action, impede tax collection and reduce public services. (elite do not wish to help the poor.
+- A policy of salad bowl will – weaken shared identity for every one. **impede cooperation on collective action, impede tax collection and reduce public services.** (elite do not wish to help the poor.
 Multi-ethnic elites free ride on each other)
-- A policy of melting pot will – sharpen shared identity among elites and among outcast. enhance collective action amongst elites (South African whites willing to pay taxes to help poor whites).
-This will enhance collective action amongst outcasts too – black mobilization of equal rights
+- A policy of melting pot will – sharpen shared identity among elites and among outcast. **enhance collective action amongst elites (South African whites willing to pay taxes to help poor whites).
+This will enhance collective action amongst outcasts too – black mobilization of equal rights**

 #### The failure of soviet communism due to ethnic identities

-- Example of the perverse effect of salad bowl
+- Example of the **perverse effect of salad bowl**
 - Communists had sharply different fates in different countries (heavy defeats un Ukraine, Georgia.
 Popular in Belarus, moldova)
 - Initial Problem was ethnic – local resentment towards foreign communism.
 Soviet leaders need to forge common "Soviet identity".
-- Solution: forced assimilation vs multiculturalism.
+Solution: forced assimilation vs multiculturalism.
-- Soviet leaders chose multiculturalism.
+- Soviet leaders chose **multiculturalism**.
 Pre-communist ethnic curriculum was continued and supported.
-- However, this violated the principle of negation.
+- However**, this violated the principle of negation.
 No ethnic category was classified as "not being" Soviet.
-The soviet identity loses coherence.
+The soviet identity loses coherence.**
-- Consequence – in regions with high pre-communist literacy rates, native identity crowd out soviet identity, communist support collapsed.
+- Consequence – in regions with **high pre-communist literacy rates, native identity crowd out soviet identity**, communist support collapsed.
 In regions with low pre-communist literacy rates, there was no pre-existing native identity, soviet identity unchallenged, communist support sustained.

-Recap
+## Recap

 In economy